hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-package admin palegreen

 The function for deleting user package.
-It does not allow to delete package if it is in use.

 *******************************************************************